media-kit/media-kit/README.md

 Try out [the test application](https://github.com/harmonoid/media_kit/blob/master/media_kit_test/lib/main.dart) for now.

-<br></br>

 ## Goals

 The primary goal of [package:media_kit](https://github.com/alexmercerind/media_kit) is to become a **strong, stable, feature-proof & modular** media playback library for Flutter.
 The idea is to support both **audio & video playback**.

 [package:media_kit](https://github.com/alexmercerind/media_kit) makes rendering [**hardware accelerated video playback**](https://github.com/alexmercerind/dart_vlc/issues/345) possible in Flutter.

 Since, targetting multiple features at once & bundling redundant native libraries can result in increased bundle size of the application, you can manually select the native libraries you want to bundle, depending upon your use-case.
-Currently, the scope of work is limited to Windows & Linux.
 The code is architectured to support multiple platforms & features.
 Support for more platforms will be added in future.

 ## Support